kaarthis/Projects/prd/security/custom-credential-provider.md

 To illustrate this point:
 1. Let's assume I have `az aks nodepool add` a cluster with `aws-cred-provider` already configured on there.
-2. I now `az aks nodepool update` in `ghcr-cred-provider`.
+2. I now update the nodepool via `az aks nodepool update` and add in `ghcr-cred-provider`.
 The current configuration on the nodepool would look like (super simplified): `existingProviders: [oldest] aws-cred-provider, ghcr-cred-provider [newest]`.
 3. Now, suddenly I `az aks nodepool update` again, this time I pass `--credential-provider-binary-image-tag "quay-provider:v1.0.0" "jfrog-provodier:latest"` (config CLI won't be included, but assume that's passed and configured correctly).
    - The logic would be `existingProviders: [oldest] aws-cred-provider, ghcr-cred-provider [newest]`. `newProviders: [oldest] quay-provider, jfrog-provider [newest]`
    - The end result on the cluster would be `existingProviders: [oldest] ghcr-cred-provider, quay-provider, jfrog-provider [newest]`, with `aws-cred-provider` being overridden.